FLOWARN/EF5-builder-toolkit/README.md

 ❗**Impervious Layer**

 You should have noticed that there is not `crest_IM.tif` file in the outputs folder.
-It is not necesarily to calculate the impervious layer because there are  multiple satellite products available for this, just make sure the units are in percentage.
+It is not necessary to calculate the impervious layer because there are  multiple satellite products available for this, just make sure the units are in percentage.
 In this case we use the [Global Man-made Impervious Surface (GMIS) Dataset From Landsat](https://www.arcgis.com/home/item.html?id=c7b1f81397ca44f897448f39c5b9c9aa).
 Please read the documentation of this product and process it according to that.
 We include a notebook to help with this process:
 - **Notebook:** [`/Codes/4b_IM_layer_processing.ipynb`](/Codes/4b_IM_layer_processing.ipynb)

 ---